WNFR

 WNFR, broadcasting at 90.7 FM, is an Adult Contemporary Christian music and talk radio station licensed to Sandusky, Michigan.
 WNFR has a studio located in Port Huron along with sister station WNFA, and a 42,000 watt directional transmitter at Jeddo, near the Sanilac/St. Clair county line.

-WNFR is slated to rebrand from "Wonderful News Radio" to "90.7 Hope FM" on January 13, 2014.
+WNFR rebranded from "Wonderful News Radio" to "90.7 Hope FM" on January 13, 2014.